PennLINC/babs/docs/source/walkthrough.rst

 We first use ``babs-status`` to check the number of jobs we initially expect to finish successfully.
-In this example walkthrough, as no initial list was provided, BABS determines this number based on the number of subject/session pairs in the input BIDS dataset.
+In this example walkthrough, as no initial list was provided, BABS determines this number based on the number of sessions in the input BIDS dataset.
-We did not request extra filtering (based on required files) in our YAML file either, so BABS will submit one job per subject/session pair.
+We did not request extra filtering (based on required files) in our YAML file either, so BABS will submit one job for each session.

 ..  code-block:: console